The Rockets (Detroit band)

-The Rockets were an American rock band from Detroit, Michigan founded by guitarist Jimmy McCarty and drummer Johnny "Bee" Badanjek, both former members of the group Mitch Ryder & The Detroit Wheels.
+The Rockets were an American rock band from Detroit, Michigan founded by guitarist Jimmy McCarty and drummer Johnny "Bee" Badanjek, both former members of the group the Detroit Wheels.

 Along with slide and rhythm guitarist Dennis Robbins, bass guitarist John Fraga, and lead vocalist David Gilbert, The Rockets reached their pinnacle of success in 1979 with a Top 40 hit, a cover of the Fleetwood Mac song "Oh Well", produced by Allman Brothers producer Johnny Sandlin and an appearance on the TV series The Midnight Special.

 History

-The Rockets were formed in 1972 by former Mitch Ryder & The Detroit Wheels members Johnny "Bee" Badanjek and Jim McCarty.
+The Rockets were formed in 1972 by former Detroit Wheels members Johnny "Bee" Badanjek and Jim McCarty.
 Vocals and drums were handled by Badanjek, McCarty was on lead guitar, John Fraga was on bass guitar and Marc Marcano was on keyboards.
 Johnny Bee was the driving force and primary songwriter for the Rockets.

-In the early days, The Rockets paid their dues playing gigs at venues such as The Rainbow Room in Detroit, The People's Ballroom in Ann Arbor, and The Rock 'N Roll Farm in Wayne, Michigan.
+In the early days, the Rockets paid their dues playing gigs at venues such as the Rainbow Room in Detroit, the People's Ballroom in Ann Arbor, and the Rock 'N Roll Farm in Wayne, Michigan.

 The band took on a new sound in 1976 when David Gilbert was brought in by new manager Gary Lazar, who also managed Detroit RCA Victor recording artist Dan Schafer, to take over vocals from Johnny Bee and Donnie Backus took over on keyboards.
-Gilbert had fronted several bands and was one of several lead singers that passed through the ranks of Ted Nugent and The Amboy Dukes.
-In 1971, he toured with them for a year and a half before forming Shadow which led to a record deal with RSO Records.
+Gilbert appeared on all of the legitimate Rockets releases.
+John Badanjek sang lead on the Guiness bootleg release.
+Before joining the Rockets, Gilbert had fronted several bands and was one of several lead singers that passed through the ranks of Ted Nugent and the Amboy Dukes.
+In 1971, he toured with them for a year and a half before forming Shadow.

-The Rockets made five studio albums that produced several minor hits, including a rocking rendition of Fleetwood Mac's "Oh Well", which made the Top 40.
+The Rockets made five studio albums that produced several minor hits, including "Can't Sleep", which peaked at number 51 in 1979 and a rocking rendition of Fleetwood Mac's "Oh Well", which reached number 30 on the Billboard Hot 100 the week of September 1, 1979.

-Always a popular group in Michigan, The Rockets received some attention outside of the state but never became a true national act.
+Although the band had its biggest following in Michigan, The Rockets received attention outside of the state, becoming known throughout the country.
 Their first album, Love Transfusion, was released in 1977.
 During this period, they also opened some shows for Kiss.
 The album failed to produce any hits.

-The 1979 self-titled release featured the hits, "Oh Well" and "Turn Up The Radio".
+The 1979 self-titled release featured the hits, "Oh Well" and "Turn Up the Radio".
 This record also featured David Hood on bass guitar from the famous Muscle Shoals Sound Studio in Alabama.